trezbouchez/eneftigo_contracts/tests_workspaces/README.md

 avg_worst_case_gas_cost := (1-1.01^max_num_contract_calls)/(1-1.01)/max_num_contract_calls
 cost_in_tokens := avg_worst_case_gas_cost * prepaid_gas

 So the gas is purchased at higher than nominal a price.
+How much higher depends on the amount of gas attached.
 This explains the greater-than-expected NEAR amount being refunded.

 TODO: Why we can attach less gas than the amount burnt by function call execution, as in this example: testnet ReceiptID: 58oawu7SbU16tAfGHmDLHz6Q61Q3RkGzCsovX5X1dx2Y